dloscutoff/pip/Documentation/Operators.md

 <code>MJ B</code> Map Block to iterable and join results into Scalar

+<code>MM B</code> Map Block to each subitem of iterable, returning List of Lists

 <code>MN U</code> Min of iterable using numeric comparison

 <code>MX U</code> Max of iterable using numeric comparison